 The full text of the relevant law, NYS Vehicle and Traffic Law Sec 1111(d)1 can be found here.

-A conviction for violating VTL 1111(d)1 will include a fine and surcharge that can range from $200 to $800+ depending on where you get the ticket and your existing driving history.
-A conviction will also result in three points on your license.
-If you accumulate 6 or more points in an 18 month period, you’ll be required to pay a driver assessment starting at $300.
-If you accumulate 11 or more points your license will be in the suspension range (some judges have some give with this number so it’s not an automatic suspension at eleven).
+In New York, a conviction for running a red light will result in three points on your license.
+If you accumulate six or more points in 18 months, you’ll be required to pay a driver assessment starting at $300.
+If you accumulate 11 or more points, your license will be in the suspension range (some judges have some give with this number, so it’s not an automatic suspension at eleven).
+The penalties can add up, and a red light ticket should not be taken lightly.

 Before worrying about any particular strategy for fighting red light tickets in New York it’s worth taking a quick law at the legal statute in question.
 In this case, it’s pretty simple.